-Kringle is essentially a cousin of cinnamon roll .
-But this technique can be used with various other fillings as well .
-Making this from scratch for breakfast does not mean that you have to be at the crack of the dawn to do the mixing and kneading and waiting.
-The secret is to shape it and let rise in the fridge.
+Kringle is essentially a cousin of cinnamon roll but this technique can be used with various other fillings as well, chocolate and finely ground nuts are other popular fillings.
+To make these for breakfast one does not have to wake up at the crack of the dawn.
+Make it the dough the previous night shape it and let slowly rise in the fridge.
 In the morning take the dough out , preheat the oven and just pop it in.
 Sit back relax and enjoy your morning cup of joe.
-Here is how ..

-Add butter and enough milk and knead gently to bring everything together into a shaggy dough .
-You can add an egg to the dough as well .
-Reduce the water a bit , by about 1/4 C , if doing so .
-Knead for about 10 minutes .
-The dough becomes very soft and pliable as you kneed .
-If too sticky add a few tablespoons of flour , but keep in mind that we need the dough to be soft and not too firm .
+Follow the recipe to make the dough.
+I make it as an egg free dough, but you can add an egg to it to make it more soft.
+Reduce the liquids by about 1/4 C , if doing so.
+Knead the dough well.
+The dough becomes very soft and pliable as you kneed.
+If too sticky add a few tablespoons of flour, but keep in mind that we need the dough to be soft and not too firm.
+A too tight dough will be hard to roll out while a very soft dough will be sticky making the layers merge together.
 Cover and let it rise in a warm place for about 1 hour, till doubled in volume.

 Here I have made small buns , but one can as easily make a large one.
 Ones the bread is formed , brush the remaining butter on top , sprinkle any remaining fillings and set aside for about 30 minutes until almost doubled in volume.